Over 55s Classes

 Over 55s Class Reviews

-Reflex Physiotherapy classes for over 55s work really well online.
-Great variety - cardio, strengthening, pilates - delivered with clear instructions and encouragement
+Reflex Physiotherapy classes for over 55s work really well.
+Great variety - cardio, strengthening, balance - delivered with clear instructions and encouragement

 Very impressed with the Over 55s and Pilates Classes.
 Exercises and movements are suitable for over 55s, classes are challenging and varied and conducted by Shane who is a Physiotherapist so you know you are in safe hands.
 I would highly recommend.